Paul-Dempsey/harkive/README.md

 A Windows command-line Haken EaganMatrix preset archiver.

-Loads and saves presets from any device with Haken Audio's EaganMatrix engine.
+List, load and save presets from any device with Haken Audio's EaganMatrix engine.
 Due to historic Windows limitations, it cannot be used while the Haken Editor is running.

 [Documentation](./doc/harkive.md)